-- Open your PC browser and navigate to Google Photos for the web, here.
+- Open your PC browser and navigate to Google Photos for Web.

-- Sign with your Google account you use for Google Photos on your phone.
+- Sign in with the Google account you use for Google Photos on your phone.

 - Click on the hamburger menu in the top left corner and open Settings.

-- Expand Face Grouping section and enable Face grouping.
-You can also add pets to People group as the engine can identify and distinguish pets, too.
+- Expand the Face Grouping section and enable Face grouping.
+You can also add pets to the People group as the engine can identify and distinguish pets, too.